 The high needs baby.
-Those of us who have fought our way through that, we cringe at those words.
+Those of us who have fought our way through that kind of infancy cringe at those words.
 We know that “high needs” doesn’t even come close to what those babies actually need.

-We know that those babies need non-freaking-stop attention.
-Holding, feeding, bouncing, rocking…nonstop everything.
+We know those babies need non-freaking-stop attention.
+Holding, feeding, bouncing, rocking . . . nonstop everything.

 Yes, that’s what we need to call those babies, “the nonstop babies.”

 I remember when I was in the midst of my 50-hour labor with my “nonstop baby.”
 My midwife kept saying,

 “Wow, your baby is just so calm through all of this.
 I bet she will be one laidback baby.”

 Today, I want to hunt that midwife down and tell her how she jinxed me.
 I knew my daughter wasn’t going to be “laidback” during that first night in the hospital.
 Most newborns are exhausted by the trauma of birth.
 But nope, not my girl.

 While I was sitting in that hospital bed, trying (and failing) to nurse her, this is where the nonstop in my girl began.
 She squirmed, grunted, and wailed that entire first night — not giving me a moment to rest my eyes or my hoo-ha.

 And once we brought our baby girl home, the attachment to Mom continued.
 Only, the umbilical cord was cut.